gleesonm1/PetThermoTools/docs/youtube.rst

 Monte Carlo Simulations 1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This video gives an introduction to how to perform Monte Carlo simulations in pyMELTScalc
+This video gives an introduction to how to perform Monte Carlo simulations in PetThermoTools

 .. raw:: html